rsgmon/realloc/examples/readme.md

 # 📚 Portfolio Allocator Examples

-This folder contains ready-to-run examples demonstrating how to use `portmgr` to allocate and rebalance portfolios.
+This folder contains ready-to-run examples demonstrating how to use `realloc` to allocate and rebalance portfolios.

 Each example highlights a different real-world use case.